 If you gave continental knitting a shot and want to learn left-handed knitting instead, there are great resources online.
 As you research it, you'll also find many different approaches as well.

 Many find the best way to learn is from a fellow leftie who has been where you are now.
-Unless you know someone personally that is willing to teach you, there are a few places that offer great advice.
+Unless you know someone personally who is willing to teach you, there are a few places that offer great advice.

 One such website is appropriately called Left Handed Knitter.
 It is run by Karen Lynn, who has dedicated her entire blog to this topic.
 The archives are deep and offer a wealth of knowledge for new and experienced knitters alike.
 From the basic stitches to advanced topics like reading charts and finding left-handed cable needles, any obstacle you find in your knitting is probably answered there.

 If you want to dabble in the learning process, The Knitting Site has a series of short videos available for free.
-They don't go into depth, but it might help you with any initial questions regarding how to cast on, knit and purl stitches, and cast off.
+They don't go in depth, but it might help you with any initial questions regarding how to cast on, knit and purl stitches, and cast off.

 Of course, there are a number of differences in left-handed knitting, but two keys to keep in mind as you learn are: